Taku (restaurant)

 Restaurant in Seattle, Washington, U.S.

 Taku was a Japanese restaurant located in Seattle's Capitol Hill neighborhood at 706 East Pike Street.
 Owned by chef Shota Nakajima, the restaurant opened in 2020.
-It closed in 2025.

 Description

 The name "Taku" means "table" in Japanese.
 Taku's menu offered marinated, battered and twice-fried karaage nuggets and wings.
 Additionally, it included a F*ck it Bucket, chicken karaage rice bowl, a curry karaage burger and a selection of classic Japanese sides like mac salad, furikake fries, cabbage salad and miso soup.